hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	back again.

-	The ladies turn in a line on the right, the gentlemen in a line on the left.
+	the ladies turn in a line on the right, the gentlemen in a line on the left.

-	Each couple meet up the centre,
+	each couple meet up the centre,

-	Advance in two lines, ladies on one side, and gentlemen on the other.
+	advance in two lines, ladies on one side, and gentlemen on the other.

-	Turn partners to places,
+	turn partners to places,

-	Finish with the grand square.
+	finish with the grand square.

 ### Lancers - Second set (Usually known as Hart's set)